gburgessiv/IRCBot/readme.md

 * .help returns helpful text for other callbacks
 * .sayHi says hi
-* randomNumber generates a random number
+* .random generates a random number
 * .man returns a link to a Unix man page on the web
 * .py2doc and py3doc return links to python documentation.